lucy-kim/lucy-kim.github.io/pages/learn-mySQL.md

 ---
 layout: page
-title: MySQL tutorial using SQL Cookbook
+title: MySQL tutorial using SQL Cookbook (O'Reilly)
 description: This tutorial offers key essential lessons on how to use MySQL taught in SQL Cookbook (O'Reilly), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
 ---

-This tutorial compiles key essential lessons on how to use MySQL taught in [SQL Cookbook (O'Reilly)](http://shop.oreilly.com/product/9780596009762.do), along with instructions on how to set up MySQL on personal computer (Mac) and the example data for practice.
-Most solutions/example codes are from the book.
-Some points are highlighted from the perspective of someone with nonzero but minimal *SQL* experience (in *SAS*).
+In this tutorial, I compiled key lessons from the [SQL Cookbook](http://shop.oreilly.com/product/9780596009762.do) (by Anthony Molinaro and published in O'Reilly) from the perspective of someone with nonzero but minimal _SQL_ experience.
+I offer instructions on how to set up _MySQL_ on a personal computer (Mac) and work through selected examples from the book, also discussing alternative solutions I came up with for some problems.

 ## Setup

 ### Requirements
 - Macbook
-- SQL Cookbook (Cookbooks (O'Reilly)).
+- SQL Cookbook.
 O'Reilly Media.
 	- They share a [code](https://resources.oreilly.com/examples/9780596009762) to create example data used in the book.
-I modified their code when practicing, which can be found [here](https://www.dropbox.com/s/tpar4hdprxekm6h/crsqlbook_data.txt?dl=0).
-Copy and paste this code into your mySQL prompter after starting it.
+I slightly modified their code to add some new datasets which were not already included and share my code [here](https://www.dropbox.com/s/tpar4hdprxekm6h/crsqlbook_data.txt?dl=0).
+Copy and paste this code into your MySQL prompter after starting it.

 ### How to set up MySQL and example data